-A STUDENT WHO RECEIVES SPECIAL EDUCATION SERVICES WITH OTHER SCHOOL-AGED CHILDREN IN THE HOME
+A STUDENT WHO RECEIVES SPECIAL EDUCATION SERVICES WITH OTHER SCHOOL-AGED CHILDREN IN THE HOME to other children in the household.

-If a student is receiving special education services at a campus outside his or her attendance zone, state law permits the parent or guardian to request that other students residing in the household be transferred to the same campus-if the grade level for the transferring student is offered on that campus.
+If a student is receiving special education services at a campus outside his or her attendance zone, state law permits the parent or quardian to request that other students residing in the household be transferred to the same campus-if the grade level for the transferring student is offered on that campus.

-The student receiving special education services would be entitled to transportation; however, the district is not required to provide transportation to other children in the household.
+The student receiving special education services would be entitled to transportation; however, the district is not required to provide transportation